Solomon R. Guggenheim: Foundation and museum

 The museum was renamed the Solomon R. Guggenheim Museum in 1952, after Solomon Guggenheim's death in 1949.
 Its new building opened in New York City on October 21, 1959.

-Personal life and demise
+Personal life and death

 Solomon Guggenheim married Irene Rothschild, daughter of Victor Henry Rothschild, in 1895.
 These Rothschilds were not related to the Rothschild banking family.
 Solomon and Irene's children were Eleanor May (1896–1992; later Lady Castle Stewart after her marriage to Arthur Stuart, 7th Earl Castle Stewart), Gertrude (1898–1966) and Barbara Guggenheim (1904–1985).

 Guggenheim died in 1949 on Long Island, New York.

 Legacy

 In addition to the New York Museum, the Guggenheim Foundation operates, among other things, the Peggy Guggenheim Collection in Venice, which was established by Guggenheim's niece, Peggy Guggenheim.